Anna Akana: Other ventures

 In 2015, Akana released a clothing line, Ghost & Stars, which features several cat-themed designs as well as formal dresses, leggings, and a variety of T-shirts.
 In 2017, Akana's book So Much I Want to Tell You: Letters to My Little Sister was published.
 The book describes Akana's struggles and experiences growing up and offers advice to her late sister.

 In 2019, Akana transitioned from comedy into music, and released her debut single, "Intervention".
 Its music video was directed by Auden Bui.
 She has since released two more music videos, one for "Pretty Girls Don't Cry" in July 2019 and "Not My Proudest Moment" in August.
 She continued to release music videos for songs named "Alone Together", "Disappointment", and "Let Me Go".
 Her debut album, Casualty, came out in October 2019.
-Her follow up project came out early 2021 called No Longer Yours.
+Her follow-up project came out early 2021 called No Longer Yours.

-In 2024, Akana rolled out her standup comedy tour It Gets Darker with an entire hour dedicated to telling stories about her late sister's suicide and the traumatic aftermath, her history with violent stalkers causing her to quit live appearances, and growing up as a Hawaiian-native Asian military brat.
+In 2024, Akana rolled out her standup comedy tour It Gets Darker with an entire hour dedicated to telling stories about her sister's suicide, her history with stalkers causing her to quit live appearances, and growing up as a Hawaiian-native Asian military brat.

+Personal life

+Akana is of Japanese, Filipina, Native Hawaiian and European descent.

+In October 2018, she came out as bisexual at the 8th Streamy Awards during her acceptance speech for the Best Acting in a Drama for the series Youth & Consequences, saying she was "not only a woman of colour, but...also a queer woman" and asked people to vote in the U.S. midterm elections that year.
+She later stated on social media that she had not intended to come out publicly and only did so because she was "very inebriated," confirmed that she was bisexual, and thanked everyone for the support.

+In an interview with Billboard in May 2019, Akana said that after coming out, no one made a "big deal out of it" and she realized "how much internalized homophobia" she had, noting that many people in her life were "grossly supportive," saying that visibility for the LGBTQ community, including among transgender, asexual, and bisexual people, was important.
+She stated that she had been dealing with racial erasure, but after coming out, she experienced bisexual erasure.
+In an interview with Women's Health, Akana told her story of having her first crush on another girl at the age of 11 and being taunted by a friend about how she was "just trying to be interesting", which made her internalize the fabrication that she was a straight girl showing attraction to other girls just for attention.

+In May 2019, Akana revealed that she had an abortion when she was 20, stated that it was one of the best decisions she had ever made, and asserted that "no one should be forced into a situation as serious as pregnancy," adding that "abortion is healthcare" and stated that voting is a way for people to retain their bodily autonomy.